KUN2550 – Topics in Modern and Postmodern Art and Architecture

 The examination at KUN2550 is a semester essay.

 The essay must consist of 8-10 pages (à 2300 characters without spaces, not including illustrations, notes and reference).

-The assignment will be handed in using Inspera.
-You must familiarize yourself with the login and submission procedures in timely manner before the exam.
-Read more about Inspera below.
+The assignment will be given and shall be handed in using Inspera.
+You must familiarize yourself with the login and submission procedures in timely manner before the submission of assignments.